 3. Always keep a backup in your bag

 If you’re going to do one thing to give your period a big, warm welcome, then do this one.
-It’s always a good idea to start carrying our awesome bettypads or tampons around with you in advance to make sure you’re not caught out.
+It’s always a good idea to start carrying our awesome bettypads or tampons around with you in advance to make sure you’re not caught out by your period at school.

 Not only will it mean that you’re ready to save your favourite knickers from inevitable disaster when a period does arrive in town, but it also means that you can potentially save your bestie if she gets into a sticky situation, too.
 Friendship goals.